CHANDRA92/Chatterbot/readme.md

 # ChatterBot

 ## Introduction
 ChatterBot is an intelligent conversational agent powered by artificial intelligence.
-It utilizes the state-of-the-art language model, GPT-3.5, developed by OpenAI.
-This model is trained on a diverse range of data sources and has the ability to understand and generate human-like text responses.
+It's is a Python library that makes it easy to generate automated responses to a user’s input.
+ChatterBot uses a selection of machine learning algorithms to produce different types of responses.
+This makes it easy for developers to create chat bots and automate conversations with users.

 ## Features
 - Natural Language Understanding: ChatterBot is equipped with advanced natural language processing capabilities, allowing it to comprehend and interpret user queries effectively.